variotry/knockout-decorator/README.md

 ### Use `@track` decorator

-`@track` decorator will convert all properties or accessors to obserbable.
+`@track` decorator will convert all properties or accessors to observable.

 Attach `@track` to a class as the following.